 The timber walkway and steps now carry walkers safely across the monument without causing damage and erosion

 The following site report of conservation based works at a site called Scotlands in Shropshire is by Andy Lipa, Area Rights of Way Officer, Shropshire County Council.
-It was originally published in the spring 2018 edition of our Newsletter.
+It was originally published in Newsletter 131 spring 2017.
 The ODA made a contribution of £1,000 towards the cost of the project.

 Surfacing and drainage work at Scotlands near Springhill